XenseEducation/xs-tools/README.md

 This is an application which showcase how to use xs-tool's menu module.
 See the code for details.

+## xs-tools
+This contains all the xs-tool's modules, without any applications embedded.

 ## Things to do
 - Provide documentation of the API